GramAddict/docs/configuration.md

 Ps.
 You can change that file even while the bot is running if you need to.

 ## Spintax support
-From version 2.7.0 this bot support spintax (thanks to an [external module](https://github.com/AceLewis/spintax), no needs to reinvent the whell...)
+From version 2.7.0 this bot support spintax (thanks to an [external module](https://github.com/AceLewis/spintax), no needs to reinvent the wheel...)

 An extract from their documentation: